Preparing for IVF: Everything you need to know

 4. Egg collection

-Your Egg collection takes place in our clinic theatre under ultrasound guidance with our specialist team of doctors, nurses, anaesthetists.
+Your egg collection takes place in our clinic theatre under ultrasound guidance with our specialist team of doctors, nurses, and anaesthetists.

 5. Insemination & Fertilisation

-After your eggs have been collected the sperm sample is carefully added to your eggs by our expert embryologists.
+After your eggs have been collected, the sperm sample is carefully added to your eggs by our expert embryologists.
 Your eggs will then be monitored by our embryology team for signs of fertilisation.
 The resulting embryos are placed in an incubator, where they grow for the next two to five days.
-Our embryologists will keep you updated on the progress of your embryos while they spend this time in our laboratory.
+Our embryologists will keep you updated on the progress of your embryos.

 6. Embryo transfer